piotr07da/EventOutcomes/README.md

 }
 ```

-As you can see above, in the last line there is a class ``MyCustomAdapter`` which is a custom implementation of EventOutcomes ``IAdapeter`` interface.
-Creating such implementation in your project is the only thing you need to do before you will be able to start writing unit tests using EventOutcomes.
+As you can see above, the last line includes a class ``MyCustomAdapter``, which is a custom implementation of EventOutcomes ``IAdapeter`` interface.
+To start using EventOutcomes to write unit tests for your application, all you need to do is create your own implementation in your project.

 ### IAdapter

-There are many ways to implement Event Sourcing and CQRS &ndash; you can use one of the existing frameworks or you can make your own implementation.
-EventOutcomes is designed to be independent of a frameworks selection.
-Because of that there is one thing required until you will be able to use EventOutcomes.
-You have to implement `IAdapter` interface.
-You can think of it as a common denominator for all the frameworks.
-Below is the explanation of what has to be implemented.
+There are many ways to implement Event Sourcing and CQRS &ndash; you can use one of the existing frameworks or create your own implementation.
+EventOutcomes is designed to be framework-agnostic, meaning it can be used with any event sourcing and CQRS frameworks.
+However, there is one requirement before you can use EventOutcomes: you must implement the ``IAdapter`` interface.
+This interface acts as a common denominator between EventOutcomes and your event sourcing and CQRS frameworks of choice.
+Below is an explanation of what needs to be implemented in the interface.
-- ``IServiceProvider ServiceProvider { get; }`` &ndash; Service provider for all the services you need to inject in your application code.
+- ``IServiceProvider ServiceProvider { get; }`` &ndash; Service provider for all the services that need to be injected into your application code.
-- ``Task BeforeTestAsync();`` &ndash; Method called before a test is executed.
-If scoped services are required then this is a perfect place to create a scope and assign scoped service provider to the ``ServiceProvider`` property.
+- ``Task BeforeTestAsync();`` &ndash; A method that is called before the test is executed.
+If scoped services are required, this is the ideal place to create a scope and assign scoped service provider to the ``ServiceProvider`` property.
-- ``Task AfterTestAsync();`` &ndash; Method called after the test is completed.
-Any cleanup code goes here.
+- ``Task AfterTestAsync();`` &ndash; A method that is called after the test is completed.
+This is where any cleanup code should go.
-- ``Task SetGivenEventsAsync(IDictionary<string, IEnumerable<object>> events);`` &ndash; Method that saves the GIVEN events (events that already occurred) to the place from which your Event Sourcing framework will read them in order to rehydrate the domain objects (e.g. aggregates in DDD).
-It can be a fake in memory implementation of some ``IEventDatabase`` interface or something similiar used by your framework.
+- ``Task SetGivenEventsAsync(IDictionary<string, IEnumerable<object>> events);`` &ndash; A method that saves the GIVEN events (events that have already occurred) to a location where they can be read by the Event Sourcing framework of your choice to rehydrate domain objects (e.g., aggregates in DDD).
+This can be a fake in-memory implementation of an ``IEventDatabase`` interface or a similiar interface used by your framework of choice.
-- ``Task<IDictionary<string, IEnumerable<object>>> GetPublishedEventsAsync();`` &ndash; In each event sourcing framework there is some component responsible for saving newly published events.
-Implement this method so EventOutcomes can retrieve those newly published events.
+- ``Task<IDictionary<string, IEnumerable<object>>> GetPublishedEventsAsync();`` &ndash; In every event sourcing framework, there is a component responsible for saving newly published events.
+Implement this method so that EventOutcomes can retrieve those newly published events.
-- ``Task DispatchCommandAsync(object command);`` &ndash; Put your command dispatching code here.
-For example ``await _commandDispatcher.Dispatch(command);`` or ``await _massTransitMediator.Publish(command);``.
+- ``Task DispatchCommandAsync(object command);`` &ndash; Place your command dispatching code here.
+For example: ``await _commandDispatcher.Dispatch(command);`` or ``await _massTransitMediator.Publish(command);``.

 Below is an example of how ``IAdapter`` can be implemented.
 ```csharp